hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 ;
 ```

 This does the same thing, is more memory efficient, and about 50 % faster on my computer.
-On a large table, the speed difference will
+On a large table, the speed
-be even more pronounced.
+difference will be even more pronounced.

-You won't probably see such a clear example in the real world.
+You will rarely see such a clear example in the real world.
 But, once you start looking for this pattern, you
 will spot it more often than you'd expect.

 ### Subqueries

 You should keep your queries as simple as possible.
 That will help both programmers and query planners.
 But sometimes you cannot express the business logic without nesting.
-Unless you decide to create a temporary table or view, subqueries and common table expressions (CTEs) are inevitable.
+Unless you decide to create a temporary table or
+view, subqueries and common table expressions (CTEs) are inevitable.

 Occasionally, they can help you even if you can avoid them.
 For example, instead of cross joining tables and filtering
 the results, you may be better off de-duplicating them first.
 Then you join them without having to filter the result.